-We get asked this question all the time.
-Are anti-reflective lenses really worth the money?
-Well I'll save you the time of reading this entire article, here's the punch line:
+We'll save you the time of reading this entire article, here's the punch line:

 The History of Anti-Reflective Lenses